-Pressing forward with packaged products With the growing acknowledgement of a changing investor base, the need to expand packaging options is becoming clearer.
-There is still some scepticism around the future of private securities packaged as investment products such as mutual funds and ETFs, but approximately a third of all participants expect them to become more important features in the private market landscape (Figure 12).
+Pressing forward with packaged products

+With the growing acknowledgement of a changing investor base, the need to expand packaging options is becoming clearer.
+There is still some skepticism around the future of private securities packaged as investment products such as mutual funds and ETFs, but approximately a third of all participants expect them to become more important features in the private market landscape (Figure 12).
 This is about the same level of conviction seen five years ago.
 What has changed more dramatically is the number of naysayers, which fell from 16% of all respondents six years ago to less than 10% today.

 Tempered expectations may be a by-product of the mixed reception to liquid alts thus far.
-Despite the existence of 779 open-end funds categorised as alternative by Morningstar dating as far back as 1977, the median fund balance is still only US\$57 million.
-Most of these funds exploded on the scene starting in 2005 as new and experienced managers FIGURE 11.
-How do you think private market transactions will evolve over the next five years?
+Despite the existence of 779 open-end funds categorized as alternative by Morningstar dating as far back as 1977, the median fund balance is still only \$57 million.
+Most of these funds exploded on the scene starting in 2005 as new and experienced managers alike crowded into the market.
+Yet there are currently only 41 managers who can claim more than \$1 billion of assets under management in alternative mutual funds or ETFs.15

-alike crowded into the market.
-Yet there are currently only 41 managers who can claim more than US\$1 billion of assets under management in alternative mutual funds or ETFs.15 Tepid reception notwithstanding, proliferating liquid alts paved the way for this new cohort of private market funds, demonstrating that virtually any investment strategy can be packaged in novel and useful ways.
+Tepid reception notwithstanding, proliferating liquid alts paved the way for this new cohort of private market funds, demonstrating that virtually any investment strategy can be packaged in novel and useful ways.
 Private markets, of course, present unique structural challenges that come with trying to package inherently illiquid investments in highly liquid vehicles.
 Regulatory hurdles set the bar even higher.

 In a trickle that may preface an eventual flood, a few managers have chosen to seize the initiative and design private market products for the retail market.
-Much of their effort has focused on US '40 Act funds that can offer private market exposure with liquidity terms and low minimums more suited to individual investors.
+Much of their effort has focused on '40 Act funds that can offer private market exposure with liquidity terms and low minimums more suited to individual investors.
 Exposure is often a mix of direct and secondary investments, sometimes with a strong emphasis on one or the other.
 Secondaries are valued in this market for the same reasons they are attracting more institutional investors: Later entry can eliminate the least desirable portion of the J-curve and ultimately permit timelier exits.

-Despite operating under a common regulatory framework as US '40 Act funds, these products can differ substantially in the details.
+Despite operating under a common regulatory framework as '40 Act funds, these products can differ substantially in the details.
 Some, like a fund launched by Partners Group back in 2009, are structured as tender-offer funds, which give the manager some degree of control over redemptions.
-Others are structured as interval funds, where the redemption process is prescribed and pricing may occur daily instead of monthly.16 Portfolio Advisors' Patrick Gerbracht lays out the case for the use of secondaries in retail products: "The private equity industry as a whole should be prudent and smart on expanding into the retail space.
-Secondaries, with their inherent attributes, allow retail investors to gain exposure to the alternatives space while avoiding the associated FIGURE 12.
-What do you think of investment products that attempt to package exposure to private markets in more accessible vehicles, such as mutual funds, CITs, and ETFs?
+Others are structured as interval funds, where the redemption process is prescribed and pricing may occur daily instead of monthly.16 volatility with a significantly more concentrated portfolio like a traditional buyout or venture fund.
+The demand for increased alternative exposure is real and should serve as an enormous growth area for secondaries private equity in the years to come."

+Portfolio Advisors' Patrick Gerbracht lays out the case for the use of secondaries in retail products: "The private equity industry as a whole should be prudent and smart on expanding into the retail space.
+Secondaries, with their inherent attributes, allow retail investors to gain exposure to the alternatives space while avoiding the associated